ZoomInfo

 Many reps believe they are personalizing outreach, but surface-level changes such as name swaps rarely create relevance.
 Swapping a company name into a template isn't real personalization, it's just mail merge.

-If a prospect just hired a new CRO or rolled out a new tech stack, that’s your angle.
+If a prospect just hired a new CRO or rolled out a new tech stack, that's your angle.
 Show how similar teams in their space handled the same change.
-Relevance comes from timing and context.
+The best outbound teams anchor every touch in a clear reason to reach out now.

 Here's the difference: